windelbouwman/ppci/examples/java/readme.md

-This directory contains some demo on how to use ppci with java related files.
+This directory contains some demo on how to use PPCI with Java related files.